Where We Be

 Continuing straight, you find yourself on the Street of Facades with its rows of carved Nabataean tombs

-Again we're looking back from further along the Cardo, this time near sunset.
-The stairs heading up to the right lead to the Great Temple.
+Again we're looking back from further along the Cardo.
+The stairs to the right lead up to the Great Temple.